 The first thing you have to know before you move to London is how to save.
 You may have a lot of disposable income now, but London, if you’re not careful, will draw you out and leave you broke.

 The city of London has seen its fair share of people going bankrupt abruptly after just a few weeks or months.
 It is common for many to subscribe to expensive lifestyles after moving to London, which in the long run, proves to be unsustainable.
-Another problematic mistake that happens is that newly-transferred Londoners still do not know where to find a cheap place to live, go to for food or just going out.
+Another problematic mistake that happens is that newly-transferred Londoners still do not know where to find a cheap place to live or go to for food or a good time.

 Here are some tips on how to save up on your money when you make the move to London.